 As in most other countries, banks in Saudi Arabia offer the ability to do your banking online and through mobile apps.
 You can also use these systems to make international payments in Saudi Arabia.
 While each bank has its own unique systems and nuances, you can expect the process to be very similar across the board.

-First, you will log into your online banking portal or mobile app and navigate to the international transfers page.
-Secondly, you will need to key in all the details about the transfer.
+First, you log into your online banking portal or mobile app and navigate to the international transfers page.
+Second, key in all the details about the transfer.
 For this, you should have the recipient’s full name, bank details, and IBAN or SWIFT code.
-Finally, you will be asked to confirm the transactions by going over all the details and then entering a one-time password.
+Finally, you must confirm the transactions by going over all the details and then entering a one-time password.

-Of course, you will have to factor in international money transfer costs in Saudi Arabia.
-Most likely, you will need to pay a transaction fee and a currency conversion fee.
-While these will vary between the different banks, you should be able to see all the associated rates and charges before you confirm the transfer.
-With the National Commercial Bank, you will pay the standard SAR50 international transfer charge along with any fees for foreign exchange.
+Of course, you should factor in international money transfer costs in Saudi Arabia.
+Most likely, you’ll pay a transaction fee and a currency conversion fee.
+While these vary between the different banks, you should be able to see all the associated rates and charges before you confirm the transfer.
+With the National Commercial Bank, you pay the standard SAR50 international transfer charge along with any fees for foreign exchange.